Code-with-Ski/Canvas-LMS-Mods/canvas-mods/courses/feature-simple-search/README.md

-# Simple Search
+# All Courses Simple Search

-This adds a link on the course navigation to a simple search modal.
-It will check for course content based on the given search criteria.
+This adds a link on the All Courses page to a simple search modal.
+It will check for course content based on the given search criteria in the courses shown.